Weeds you don't want to find on your allotment

 Horse or Mares Tail,( Equisetum Arvense )is, in my opinion, public enemy number one.
 It looks like it belongs in Jurassic Park and, unchecked, spreads like wildfire.

 In spring, brown green shoots appear with small cones at the tips that produce spores.
-(Arghh – millions of ‘em) and it grows away from creeping thin brown roots that you can hardly see as they are soil coloured.
+(Arghh – millions of ‘em these spores get on boots, clothing and any tools used and just spread everywhere ) and it grows away from creeping thin brown roots that you can hardly see as they are soil coloured.
 Digging out these roots is not feasible – they go down into the soil for up to 1.5 metres – yes, 5 feet.

-Later the ‘leaves’ or tails appear.
+Later the ‘leaves or fronds(like mini pine trees)’ or tails appear.
 These will die off as autumn turns to winter and the roots sit there waiting for spring.
-The leaves have a waxy coat, and because of a silicon which makes the plant highly resistant to weedkillers.
+The leaves have a waxy coating of silicon , and because of this silicon it makes the plant highly resistant to any penetration of weedkillers.

 I will suggest several options to deal with this and many other persistent and difficult weeds